Tony Parker: Final years with Spurs (2014–2018)

 On 1 August 2014, Parker signed a three-year, $43.3 million contract extension with the Spurs.
 The Spurs finished the 2014–15 season with a 55–27 record, good for the 6 seed in the Western Conference, and faced the Los Angeles Clippers in the first round.
 Parker suffered multiple injuries during the series, including a quadriceps bruise, tweaked left ankle, and a tight right Achilles tendon which forced him to leave game 2 early.
 In game 7, Parker led his team with 20 points, but opposing point guard Chris Paul scored a game-winner to eliminate the Spurs from the playoffs.

 During the 2015–16 season, Parker helped the Spurs win a franchise-best 67 games, although they were the second seed behind the 73 win Golden State Warriors.
 The Spurs swept the Memphis Grizzlies in the first round, but were eliminated in the second round by the Oklahoma City Thunder in six games.
 Following the season, Parker's longtime teammate Tim Duncan announced his retirement.
 This marked the end of the Big Three of Parker, Duncan, and Manu Ginóbili, who hold the record for the most regular season and playoff wins by a trio of teammates.

 In the 2016–17 season, the Spurs finished with a 61–21 record, as they registered back-to-back 60-win seasons for the first time in franchise history.
 During the 2017 playoffs, the Spurs defeated the Memphis Grizzlies 4-2 in the first round, with Parker averaging 16.3 points per game.
 During game 2 of the second round against the Houston Rockets, Parker ruptured his left quadriceps tendon, ending his season.
 Game 3 was San Antonio's first postseason game without Parker since 2001, ending his NBA record 221 straight playoff appearances with the Spurs.
 The injury required surgery, with some media speculating it could lead Parker to retire.

 Parker returned from injury on 27 November 2017 in a win over the Dallas Mavericks.
 Parker had six points and four assists in 14 minutes, saying after the game it felt "a little bit like my first game when I was rookie".
 In his 17th and final season with the Spurs, Parker played 55 games and averaged a career-low 7.7 points a game.
-The Spurs faced the Golden State Warriors in the first round of playoffs and were eliminated in five games.
+The Spurs faced the Golden State Warriors in the first round of the playoffs and were eliminated in five games.

 On 11 November 2019, the Spurs retired Parker's No. 9 jersey.
 Parker is considered the Spurs' greatest point guard and left as the franchise's assist leader with 6,829.